iterative/dvc.org/content/docs/command-reference/params/index.md

 as a common dependency, and any change in this dependency invalidates all the stages and causes the reproduction those stages unnecessarily.

-You should manually write or generate the YAML or JSON parameters files needed for the project, which can be versioned directly with Git.
+The YAML or JSON parameters files needed for the project have to be manually written, or generated, and these can be versioned directly with Git.
 You can then use `dvc run` with the `-p` (`--params`) option to specify parameter dependencies for your pipeline's stages (instead of or in addition to regular `-d` deps.)
 DVC saves the param names and values in the stage file (see [DVC-file format](/doc/user-guide/dvc-file-format)).
 These values will be compared to the ones in the params files to determine if the stage is invalidated upon pipeline [reproduction](/doc/command-reference/repro).